 We normally recommend additional products we find that are almost as good for less money, have unique features, or are worth spending more on if you can.
 In this case we were concerned with all of the other options.
 Either they were more expensive for a lesser product or customer feedback gave us concerns about the alternatives that initially looked like they would be good options.
 For instance, some manufacturers claimed the product was cast iron when it obviously wasn’t.
 Other presses were very failure prone and break.
 Some were simply difficult to use.

-Ultimately, the cost of the Victoria Tortilla Press is very reasonable and the best tortilla press for flour tortillas that you could want.
+Ultimately, the cost of the Victoria Tortilla Press is very reasonable and the best tortilla press for the money that you could want.

 Things To Keep In Mind